How to Check a Car Battery

 Materials Needed

+The first step is to locate the battery.
 Most batteries are under the hood near the fender.
 However, some manufacturers like to hide the battery in obscure places.
 They could be in the trunk, under the back seat - and some are even mounted in the wheel well!

 If you can’t find your battery, consult your owner’s manual or do a quick search on your car model to reveal the location.

-Step 2: Set up your test equipment.
 Turn the vehicle’s lights and ignition off, and have your materials ready.

 person touching cables of multimeter

 Touch the black multimeter lead to the negative battery cable and the red lead to the positive battery cable.
-No need to panic if you get the leads backwards; you’ll just see a negative reading instead of a positive one.
+No need to panic if you get the leads backward; you’ll just see a negative reading instead of a positive one.
 This is just a gentle reminder that the red goes to red and black goes to black.

 multimeter with details

 Turn your meter to the DC volts setting.
 This is the DC reading with the line above it.
 The DC reading with the squiggly thing (sine wave in technical terms) is AC voltage.
-This is not the setting you want, unless you plan on testing household appliances.
+This is not the setting you want unless you plan on testing household appliances.
 So, save AC for the washing machine.

 person reading voltage readings

-Step 3: Read the test results.
 Check the voltage reading on your screen.

-Step 4: Interpret the results.
 If your battery is greater than 12.45 volts it is sufficiently charged.
 Anything below that should be recharged and tested with professional test equipment.

 • Note: A state of charge test does not indicate whether your battery is good or bad.
 It only indicates the current state of charge.
 A battery that has a low state of charge may still be good after it is recharged.
 A good battery is one that will hold a charge.
 A bad battery is one that will not.